Paul Drake (character)

 Paul Drake is a fictional private detective in the Perry Mason series of murder mystery novels by Erle Stanley Gardner.
-Drake is described as tall and slouching, nondescript (as suits his profession), and frequently wearing an expression of droll humor.
+Drake is described as tall and slouching, undistinguished (which suits his profession), and frequently wearing an expression of droll humor.
 He often smoked cigarettes especially when he had a subject of interest under surveillance.
-He is friend and right-hand man to Mason, a highly successful criminal defense lawyer in Los Angeles.
+He is friends and right-hand man to Mason, a highly successful criminal defense lawyer in Los Angeles.

 Novels

 Drake is frequently described as "lanky" and slightly "fish-faced" or "pop-eyed".
-In talking with Mason, he generally likes to slouch in an armchair with his back over one arm and his legs over the other.
+In talking to Mason, he generally likes to slouch in an armchair with his back over one arm and his legs over the other.
 The conversations often include complaints about his indigestion from living on cheap hamburgers and bad coffee when working for Mason.
 His appearance and attitude are deceptive, however: he is personally dedicated, and physically tough in a fight.

 Films

 Allen Jenkins played a variation on the Paul Drake character, referred to as Spudsy Drake, in two 1935 films based on Gardner novels, The Case of the Curious Bride and The Case of the Lucky Legs.

 Eddie Acuff took over the Spudsy role in the 1936 film The Case of the Velvet Claws.

 Garry Owen played the investigator, now known simply as Paul Drake, in 1936's The Case of the Black Cat, and Joseph Crehan took over in 1937's The Case of the Stuttering Bishop.